miruku1214/adb-ndk_with-addons/README.md

 # adb-ndk with prompt & local
-Make adb environment on android(ndk).
+Makes adb environment on android(ndk) and allows run adb on locally.

 ADB binary by adb-ndk magisk module made by osm0sis & Surge1223.